mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

    the request/response structure of HTTP.
 For example, in a chat server, a broadcast message will not have a request frame.

-   If you wish to record a web log event, you can use the `writeWebLog()` method.
+   If you wish to record a web log event, you can call `writeWebLog()`.
 The method, uri and other details of the event to be recorded is arbitrarily set by you.

  - {{ page.WebSocketHandshakeContextClass }}